for merit scholarship applicants

 Please note that we will update this privacy statement from time to time (e.g. due to law amendments, usage of new technology, new study opportunities).
 We recommend that you regularly check it for updates.

 In general, you have right of access, the right to rectification, to erasure, to restrict, to data portability, to withdraw and to object.

-Do you have any more questions regarding data protection?
-If you do, please contact us — we will be happy to help.
+Please contact us – we will be happy to help.

 If you believe that processing your data violates data protection laws or that your data protection rights have been infringed in some other way, you can also file a complaint with the supervisory authority.
 In Austria, the competent supervisory authority is the Austrian Data Protection Authority in Barichgasse 40-42, 1030 Vienna, telephone no.: +43 1 52 152-0, e-mail: firstname.lastname@example.org.